HerbstGewinn/LLM-RAG-driven-database-construction-for-rare-diseases/README.md

    Visit https://www.orphadata.com/alignments/ and download the `en_product1.json` file.
    This file must be in the programs directory.
 3. Visit https://hpo.jax.org/data/annotations and download the HPO Annotations.
    This file must be in the programs directory.
+4. Visit https://www.omim.org/downloads/, fill out the download request form and wait for the conformation link.
+Afterward download the `morbidmap.txt`.
+This file must be in the programs directory.

 ## **Usage**